mdolab/adflow/doc/meshing.rst

 In the hierarchy tree window, use ``Blocking->Pre-Mesh->Scan Planes`` to scan the mesh on the slices of the grid.
 If the grid distribution is not smooth, you have to change the spacing and distribution law of the related edges to fix that.

-*4. Ouput the grid to CGNS format for SUmb*
+*4. Ouput the grid to CGNS format for ADflow*

 1. In the hierarchy tree window, right click ``Blocking->Pre-Mesh->Convert to Multi-Block Mesh`` , then select ``Volume`` and ``Yes``.